Is MegaSporeBiotic Safe?

 Below is a list of studies on Bacillus spores, which are found inside MegaSporeBiotic, RestorFlora and HU58.
 Bacillus spores and the Saccharomyces boulardii species have been used safely for decades in probiotic products around the world and they are not new to the Microbiome Labs products.
 Also note that while scientific studies are important, it’s equally important that a food, supplement or ingredient have a long history of safe and effective use in day to day clinical settings between real doctors and their patients.

 Fortunately, there has been much research on Bacillus spores in general and on MegaSporeBiotic in particular.
 But just as important and valuable are the real-world effects that this and other products are having in people.
-The following references on probiotics, Bacillus spores and Saccharomyces boulardii come from chapter 4 of Michelle’s book C. difficile Treatment & Remedies:

 1. A framework for human microbiome research, The Human Microbiome Project Consortium, Nature 486, 215–221 (14 June 2012).